deprimus/Tale/SETUP.md

 You may skip this step if you wish to add optional modules.
 However, don't forget to come back here after you finish setting everything up.

-In your project, navigate to the `Assets/Prefabs` directory (create if it doesn't exist).
+In your project, navigate to the `Assets/Prefabs` directory (create it if needed).
 Drag the master object into the prefab folder.

 It should look like this: